chem-274-A-master/problem-set-4/instructions.md

 Your task is to write a function to calculate the molecular formula as a string from the atoms contained in the class.

-For this exercise, it is enough to repeat the elements (ie, HHO rather than H2O).
-However, the symbols should be in alphabetical order.
-For an extra challenge, try making a proper chemical formula string with the numbers.
+The symbols should be in alphabetical order, with the appropriate element count (ie, H2O), not HHO).

 **Hint**: It would be helpful to have another lookup table as in the previous problem, but going in the opposite direction.